1c-syntax/bsl-language-server/docs/en/diagnostics/NestedFunctionInParameters.md

-# Passing parameters to methods and constructors using nested methods and constructors with parameters (NestedFunctionInParameters)
+# Initialization of method and constructor parameters by calling nested methods (NestedFunctionInParameters)

 | Type | Scope | Severity | Activated<br/>by default | Minutes<br/>to fix | Tags |
 | :-: | :-: | :-: | :-: | :-: | :-: |